Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/arrays.md

 }
 ```

+--

-- Note that **arrays in Java are fixed length**.
-New positions cannot be added or nor existing positions removed from an array, although the values at each position can be modified.
+Remember: Arrays in Java have **fixed length**.
+New positions cannot be added and existing positions cannot be removed from an array.

 ---